RobThree/NGeoNames/README.md

 The `GeoFileReader` also supports the use of [`Stream`](http://msdn.microsoft.com/en-us/library/system.io.stream.aspx)s so you can provide data from a MemoryStream for example or any other source that can be wrapped in a stream.

 As you'll probably realize by now, the `GeoFileReader` class *combined* with [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) allows for very powerful querying, filtering and sorting of the data.

-> I am playing with the idea of creating a `GeoFileWriter<T>` class (and corresponding IWriter<T> interface and classes implementing them for each entity) so you can \*write\* "geo files".
-This would allow you to, for example, easily combine several country files (e.g. "BE.txt", "NL.txt", "LU.txt" for [Benelux](http://en.wikipedia.org/wiki/Benelux)) into one file or pass "allCountries.txt" through a (series of) (LINQ) filter(s) etc. to create your own "persisted" views on the data.
+Combine it with the `GeoFileWriter` to persist custom datasets (custom "materialized views") and the sky is the limit.

 ### <a name="utilizing"></a>Utilizing geonames.org data